gnh1201/wp-wamr/README.md

 WebAssembly Micro Runtime (WAMR) for Wordpress

 ## Features
-  * Integrate with Wordpress Media Library - Upload an `something.wasm.zip` file, and use shortcode.
-For example:
+  * Integrate with Wordpress Media Library - Upload an `something.wasm.zip` file, and use the shortcode.

     ```
     [wamr_exec filename="tower_of_hanoi_16disks" benchmark="true"]